Skip to main content

 We’re currently working to bring that content over to this new site so it can continue to be accessed and preserved in one place.
 You’ll find the archived content below.
 We’re still in the process of updating and organising some sections as the transfer continues.

-A history of the public hospital in Wellington
+1. A History of the Public Hospital in Wellington

 A visual and written history of Wellington’s public hospital buildings — plus key stories about medical staff, nursing, and children’s services.